vmware-archive/nsxraml/md-version/nsxvapi.md

 ### /4.0/firewall/globalroot-0/config/layer3sections
 Working with layer 3 sections in distributed firewall.

+You can use sections in the firewall table to group logical rules based on AppliedTo or for a tenant use case.
+A firewall section is the smallest unit of configuration which can be updated independently.
+Section types are as
+follows:
+* Layer3Section contains layer3 rules
+* Layer2Section contains layer2 rules
+* Layer3RedirectSection contains traffic redirect rules.

+When Distributed Firewall is used with Service Composer, firewall sections created by Service Composer contain an additional attribute in the XML called managedBy.
+You should not modify Service Composer firewall sections using Distributed Firewall REST APIs.

 * **get** *(secured)*: Retrieve rules from the layer 3 section specified by section **name**.